-Queen - The Queen should be placed as fast as possible to prevent the opponent from preparing pieces to move directly next to the players Queen when it is placed.
-It is important to note that the players should never place pieces next to their Queen after it has been placed, doing so will give the opponent an opportunity to pin them in place stealing tempo.
+Queen - The Queen should be placed as fast as possible to prevent the opponent from preparing pieces to move directly next to the player's Queen Queen when it is placed.
+It is important to note that the players should never place pieces next to their Queen after it has been placed, doing so will give the opponent an opportunity to pin them in place and by doing so will steal tempo.
 Spider - Placing the Spider as the second move is a very aggressive play.
 This opens up for an instant pin in the following moves, forcing the opponent to place his pieces next to each other.
 The Ant and sometimes the Grasshopper can perform the same move, but since Spiders are hard to use later on in the game this could be their only fast and easy use.
 It is worth noting that the player is still unable to move this piece until the Queen has been placed which means that the opponent has time to prepare for whatever move this piece will be able to perform.